 6. Don’t file and forget.

-Mimi Garrity Denman manages Denman Communications.
-A version of this article first appeared on
+Mimi Garrity Denman is a senior partner at Streamline Communications.
+Denman Communications.
+A version of this article first appeared on Denman Communications.